phpbb/documentation/development/cli/getting_started.rst

             extensions: ['phpbb/viglink']

-You can add more settings like the admins username, admins email-address and board-name.
+You can adjust additional settings like the admin's username, email address and the board info.
 Make sure the file is readable by the CLI.

-Now run in the command line:
+To install the board, run the following command:

 .. code-block:: console